-Cost of Services: For web owners who are first starting out, keeping ongoing expenses under control is crucial.
+- Cost of Services: For web owners who are just starting out, keeping ongoing expenses under control is crucial.
 We compared hosting providers to ensure the ones in our ranking offer some affordable “starter” plans that won’t cost an arm and a leg.
-We also made sure more expensive hosting plans for advanced websites offered plenty of value.
+We also made sure the more expensive hosting plans for advanced websites offered plenty of value.

-Network Security: Security of your network is crucial, which is why we only looked at hosting providers whose network security is standard for the industry or better.
+- Network Security: The security of your network is crucial, which is why we only looked at hosting providers whose network security is standard for the industry or better.